-The Cape Cod MPO has chosen to adopt the statewide safety performance measure targets set by MassDOT for Calendar Year (CY) 2020.
+The Cape Cod MPO has chosen to adopt the statewide safety performance measure targets set by MassDOT for Calendar Year (CY) 2021.
 In setting these targets, MassDOT has followed FHWA guidelines by using statewide crash data and Highway Performance Monitoring System (HPMS) data for vehicle miles traveled (VMT) in order to calculate 5 year, rolling average trend lines for all FHWA-defined safety measures.
-For CY 2020 targets, four of the five safety measures-total number of fatalities, rate of fatalities per 100 million vehicle miles traveled, total number of incapacitating injuries, and rate of incapacitating injuries per 100 million VMT-were established by extending their trend lines into the 2016-2020 period.
+For CY 2021 targets (2017-2021), four of the five safety measures-total number of fatalities, rate of fatalities per 100 million vehicle miles traveled, total number of serious injuries, and rate of serious injuries per 100 million VMT-were established by extending their trend lines into the 2017-2021 period.
 All four of these measures reflect a modest decrease in statewide trends.
-The fifth safety measure, the total number of combined incapacitating injuries and fatalities for non-motorized modes, is the only safety measure for which the statewide trend line depicts an increase.
-MassDOT's effort to increase non-motorized mode share throughout the Commonwealth has posed a challenge to simultaneously reducing non-motorized injuries and fatalities.
-Rather than adopt a target that depicts an increase in the trend line, MassDOT has elected to establish a target of non-motorized fatalities and injuries and for CY 2020 that remains constant from the rolling average for 2014-2018.
-In recent years, MassDOT and the The Cape Cod MPO have invested in "complete streets," bicycle and pedestrian infrastructure, intersection and safety improvements in both the Capital Investment Plan (CIP) and Statewide Transportation Improvement Program (STIP) to address increasing mode share and to incorporate safety mitigation elements into projects.
+The fifth safety measure, the total number of combined serious injuries and fatalities for non-motorized modes, previously showed an increasing trend line, but has since shown a decline starting in 2017.
+The CY 2021 target has been set to reflect continued projected reductions in non-motorized fatalities and injuries due to a number of multi-disciplinary and multi-agency implementation strategies contained within the Statewide Bike Plan, Statewide Pedestrian Plan, and

+Strategic Highway Safety Plan.
+In recent years, The Cape Cod MPO has invested in "complete streets," bicycle and pedestrian infrastructure, intersection and safety improvements to address increasing mode share and to incorporate safety mitigation elements into projects.
 Moving forward, The Cape Cod MPO, alongside MassDOT, is actively seeking to improve data collection and methodology for bicycle and pedestrian VMT counts and to continue analyzing crash clusters and crash counts that include both motorized and non-motorized modes in order to address safety issues at these locations.